River Dove Catchment Management Plan Sample

 Having provided a brief description of writing generally and an introduction to essay writing, it is time to delve a little deeper into the subject of academic writing.
 What does academic writing involve?
 Academic writing mostly involves essay writing.
 This is the reason, academic writing is often referred to simply as essay writing in college and university.
 Essay writing is the process of sharing complex ideas, opinions, or thoughts in written form.
 From this description of essay writing, it is clear that if you want to learn academic writing, you need to develop the ability to construct complex arguments and explanations.
 What this essentially means is that you need to develop the ability to present your views by combining sentences into paragraphs and paragraphs into an essay.
 You also need to develop the ability to express ideas, explanations, and reasoning clearly and make readers understand the topic and the claims or arguments you are making in the essay.

 For many people who wish to learn academic writing, the fact that essay writing is at the centre of academic writing makes academic writing scary and something they would rather avoid.
-This should not be the case for you as you can learn how to write an essay by learning the basics of essay writing, reading how to write different types of essays, and engaging in essay writing practice.
-Fortunately, we are dedicated to presenting a lot of information on academic writing from which you can learn essay writing for free.
+This should not be the case for you as you can learn how to write an essay by learning the basics and rules of essay writing, reading how to write different types of essays, and engaging in essay writing practice.
+Fortunately, we are dedicated to presenting a lot of information on academic writing from which you can learn essay writing for free and develop essay writing skills.
 Before discussing the basics of academic essay writing and how to write different types of essays, let’s continue with the broader subject of academic writing by focusing on the characteristics of academic writing.

 Characteristics of Academic Writing